Language selection

 Development

-Canada funds and supports projects aimed at strengthening civil society and human rights, judicial reforms, and supporting free and fair elections in the Republic of Moldova through several programs implemented by Canadian and international organizations.
-For 2024-2025, the Canada Fund for Local Initiatives (CFLI) will support efforts to improve inclusive governance, peace and security, and human dignity in Moldova.
+Canada funds and supports projects aimed at strengthening civil society and human rights, judicial reforms, and supporting free and fair elections in the Republic of Moldova through several projects and technical assistance implemented by Canadian and international organizations.
+For 2025-2026, the Canada Fund for Local Initiatives (CFLI) is funding projects supporting efforts to improve inclusive governance and the rule of law, peace and security, and gender equality and sustainable development in Moldova.

 As part of support to the Republic of Moldova's sovereignty, Canada co-sponsored a 2018 UN General Assembly Resolution, calling for the complete and unconditional withdrawal of foreign military from the territory of the Republic of Moldova.
 On October 8, 2020, Canada aligned with the EU at OSCE reaffirming support for a peaceful and comprehensive settlement of the Transnistrian conflict based upon respect for the territorial integrity and sovereignty of the Republic of Moldova, and by highlighting the deterioration of the human rights situation in Transnistria.